auth0/auth0-flutter/README.md

 #### iOS configuration: custom URL scheme

-Open the `ios/Runner/Info.plist` file and add the following snippet inside the top-level `<dict>` tag to register your iOS Bundle Identifer as a custom scheme.
+Open the `ios/Runner/Info.plist` file and add the following snippet inside the top-level `<dict>` tag.
+This registers your iOS Bundle Identifer as a custom scheme, so the callback URL can reach your application.

 ```xml
 <!-- ios/Runner/Info.plist -->